fbpx

 A way of doing this could be exporting the Revit file as an SQL Database and sending it to a service we have running on a local server or in the cloud, which will take care of extracting the information we want to analyze to a text format, e.g., a CSV file, and then that file is sent to the LLM with our set of instructions for it to analyze it and bring back results.

-All of this can be performed in the background.
+This can be performed in the background.
 For instance, each moment the user saves or synchronizes the model, he never knew it happened, but it happened because we got the action subscribed to the DocumentSaved/Synchronized event.

 The first time it happens, it could be slow, but from the first time we have exported the model, from that point onwards, we could start exporting just the elements that changed from the last export and update those on the DB stored on the service we have running.

-BIM processes
+BIM processes perveived over time graphs

 Revit’s got the tools we need for this shift.
 Revit Events API gives us insight into model changes, while Dynamic Model Update (DMU) keeps us real-time savvy.
 These aren’t just features; they’re superpowers.